A custom or standardized build will save you a lot of the headaches involved in a DIY conversion.

 Rigs: Mercedes Sprinter, Ram Promaster, Ford Transit and Nissan NV

-Titan Vans are a camper van conversion company that produces standardized and custom builds.
+Titan Vans is a camper van conversion company that produces standardized and custom builds.

 You can read up about their offering on the Titan Vans website.